bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 ### Force Pushing

-Once a PR has been reviewed, please avoid git operations that affects the existing git commits, i.e. anything that requires a force push.
+Once a PR has been reviewed, please avoid git operations that affect the existing git commits, i.e. anything that requires a force push.
 Force pushing prevents GitHub from correctly identifying “new changes” to a PR forcing the reviewer to start over again.